PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

     return 0;
 }
 ```
-Note: the rvalue reference was not updated.
+Note: the rvalue reference was not updated when the objects used to create it were changed, because an rvalue reference refers to the value of `myString1 + myString1` at the time of initialisation - i.e. it is a persistant copy of the temporary that was created by the evaluation of `myString1 + myString1` at the point of assignment.
 ````{code_example-end}
 ````